-Bellmann et al. (2003), in a similar 3-mo inhalation study that was based on the same protocol, investigated the biological effects of a special-purpose glass microfiber (E-glass microfiber with exposure concentration for all fiber lengths of 579, 1771, and 5655 fibers/cm3 in the low, medium, and high dose respectively), a stone wool fiber (MMVF21 with exposure concentration for all fiber lengths of 131, 372, and 1176 fibers/cm3 in the low, medium, and high dose), and a new high-temperature application fiber (calcium-magnesium silicate fiber, CMS, with exposure concentration for all fiber lengths of 3070 fibers/cm3 in the high dose) in Wistar rats.
+Bellmann et al. (2003) in a similar 3-month inhalation study which was based upon the same protocol investigated the biological effects of a special-purpose glass microfiber (E-glass microfiber with exposure concentration for all fiber lengths of 579; 1,771; and 5,655 fibers/cm3 in the low, medium and high dose), a stone wool fiber (MMVF21 with exposure concentration for all fiber lengths of 131; 372; and 1,176 fibers/cm3 in the low, medium and high dose), and a new high-temperature application fiber (calcium-magnesium-silicate fiber, CMS with exposure concentration for all fiber lengths of 3,070 fibers/cm3 in the high dose) in Wistar rats.

 Table 11 presents the comparative aerosol exposure characteristics of the chrysotile from this study and of three fibers used in the Bellmann et al. (2003) study.
-The high dose chrysotile exposure exceeded, both in terms of the number of fibers L > 20 μ m and the total particle/fiber exposure per cubic centimeter, the exposure for all three of the fibers studied by Bellmann et al. (E-glass, MMVF21, and CMS).
+The high dose chrysotile exposure exceeded both in terms of the number of fibers L>20 μ m and the total particle/fiber exposure per cm3 the exposure for all three of the fibers studied by Bellmann et al. (E-Glass, MMVF21 & CMS).

-When comparing the number of fibers with length >20 μ m and diameter <1 μ m per cubic centimeter, which correspond to fibers that can be inhaled by the rat (rat respirable), the medium dose chrysotile is similar to the high dose CMS.
-This is of particular importance, as Bellmann et al. (2003) concluded that "The results of the CMS exposure group indicate that effects may be dominated by the presence of nonfibrous particles and that fibrosis may not be a predictor of carcinogenic activity of fiber samples, if the fiber preparation contains a significant fraction of nonfibrous particles (p.
-1147)."
+When comparing the number of fibers with length $> 20 \mu m$ and diameter $< 1 \mu m$ per cm3, which correspond to fibers which can be inhaled by the rat (rat respirable), the medium dose chrysotile is similar to the high dose CMS.
+This is of particular importance as Bellmann et al. (2003) concluded that:

+"The results of the CMS exposure group indicate that effects may be dominated by the presence of nonfibrous particles and that fibrosis may not be a predictor of carcinogenic activity of fiber samples, if the fiber preparation contains a significant fraction of nonfibrous particles."

-The CMS exposure, while similar in fiber number, was at a gravimetric concentration of 49.5 mg/m3.
-This is in comparison to the chrysotile medium dose of 1.3 mg/m^3 .
-The reason for this was that the mean CMS dimensions were GMD =
+The CMS exposure while similar in fiber number, was at a gravimetric concentration of 49.5 mg/m3.
+This is in comparison to the chrysotile medium dose of 1.3 mg/m3.
+The reason for this was that the mean CMS dimensions were GMD=0.88 &

-0.88 and GML = 28.9 μ m, as compared to GMD = 0.14 and GML = 2.87 μ m for chrysotile.
-The high CMS gravimetric concentration confounds a one-for-one comparison with chrysotile.
-Studies such as those reported by Gilmour et al. (2004) and Donaldson et al. (2002) suggest that finer material has a greater inflammatory potential.
+GML=28.9 μm as compared to GMD=0.14 & GML=2.87 μm for chrysotile.
+The high CMS gravimetric concentration confounds a one for one comparison with chrysotile.
+Studies such as reported by Gilmour et al. (2004) and Donaldson et al. (2000) suggest that finer material has a greater inflammatory potential.